ibm-cloud-docs/databases-for-redis/learn-security-compliance.md

 {{site.data.keyword.databases-for-redis_full}} use the following methods to protect data in transit or in storage.

 - All {{site.data.keyword.databases-for-redis}} connections use TLS/SSL encryption for data in transit.
 The current supported version of this encryption is TLS 1.2.
-- Access to the Account, Management Console UI, and API is secured via [Identity and Access Management (IAM)](/docs/databases-for-redis?topic=cloud-databases-iam).
+- Access to the Account, Management Console UI, and API is secured via [Identity and Access Management (IAM)](/docs/databases-for-redis?topic=databases-for-redis-iam).
 - Access to the database is secured through the standard access controls provided by the database.
 These access controls are configured to require valid database-level credentials that are obtainable only through prior access to the database or through our Management Console UI or API.
 - All {{site.data.keyword.databases-for-redis}} storage is provided on storage encrypted with LUKS using AES-256.
 The default keys are managed by [{{site.data.keyword.keymanagementserviceshort}}](/docs/key-protect?topic=key-protect-about).
-Bring-your-own-key (BYOK) for encryption is also available through [Key Protect Integration](/docs/databases-for-redis?topic=cloud-databases-key-protect).
+Bring-your-own-key (BYOK) for encryption is also available through [Key Protect Integration](/docs/databases-for-redis?topic=databases-for-redis-key-protect&interface=ui).
-- IP allowlisting - All deployments support [allowlisting IP addresses](/docs/databases-for-redis?topic=cloud-databases-allowlisting) to restrict access to the service.
+- IP allowlisting - All deployments support [allowlisting IP addresses](/docs/databases-for-redis?topic=databases-for-redis-allowlisting&interface=ui) to restrict access to the service.
-- Public and Private Networking - {{site.data.keyword.databases-for-redis}} is integrated with [Service Endpoints](/docs/databases-for-redis?topic=cloud-databases-service-endpoints).
+- Public and Private Networking - {{site.data.keyword.databases-for-redis}} is integrated with [Service Endpoints](/docs/databases-for-redis?topic=databases-for-redis-service-endpoints).
 You can select whether to use connections over the public network, the {{site.data.keyword.cloud_notm}} internal network, or both.
 - Dedicated Cores - Allocating dedicated cores to your deployment introduces hypervisor-level isolation to your database instance, using isolated virtual machines to ensure your data processing remains separated from other customers.
-It also provides a guaranteed minimum amount of CPUs to your deployment.
+It also provides a guaranteed minimum number of CPUs to your deployment.
 Deployments with dedicated cores in the same Resource Group and {{site.data.keyword.cloud_notm}} Region may share a virtual machine.

 ## Data Resilience
 {: #data-resilience}

-- [Backups](/docs/databases-for-redis?topic=cloud-databases-dashboard-backups) for your deployment are included, unless you [configure Redis as a cache](/docs/databases-for-redis?topic=databases-for-redis-redis-cache).
+- [Backups](/docs/databases-for-redis?topic=databases-for-redis-dashboard-overview&interface=ui#dashboard-overview-backups) for your deployment are included, unless you [configure Redis as a cache](/docs/databases-for-redis?topic=databases-for-redis-redis-cache).
 The {{site.data.keyword.databases-for-redis}} backups reside in [{{site.data.keyword.cos_full_notm}}](/docs/cloud-object-storage?topic=cloud-object-storage-about-cloud-object-storage&cloud-object-storage-about-cloud-object-storage) and are also [encrypted](/docs/cloud-object-storage?topic=cloud-object-storage-security).
 - All {{site.data.keyword.databases-for-redis}} deployments are configured with replication to provide both data resilience and [high-availability](/docs/databases-for-redis?topic=databases-for-redis-high-availability).
 Deployments contain a cluster with two data members in a primary/replica configuration and state is managed with a quorum of three [Redis sentinels](https://redis.io/topics/sentinel).
-- If you deploy to an {{site.data.keyword.cloud_notm}} Single-Zone Region (SZR), each database node resides on a different host in the datacenter.
+- If you deploy to an {{site.data.keyword.cloud_notm}} Single-Zone Region (SZR), each database node resides on a different host in the data center.
 - If you deploy to an {{site.data.keyword.cloud_notm}} Multi-Zone Region (MZR), the nodes are spread over the region's availability zone locations.

 ## SOC 2 Type 2 Certification